What are Fissure Sealants?

 Fissure Sealants are a filling like material, placed in the groves of teeth, as protective measures to stop decay.
 Sealants are routinely placed in children as soon as they erupt, but can be placed on adult teeth as well.
 The top surfaces of your teeth – where the chewing takes place – aren’t smooth and flat.
-They are crisscrossed with tiny hills and valleys – called pits and fissures.
+They are crisscrossed with tiny hills and valleys, called pits and fissures.
 Some of the pits and fissures are so narrow that even a single bristle from your toothbrush can’t get deep enough to clean it out.
 Fissure sealants are placed in the grooves where plaque can build up.

-Your dentist will make his recommendation for dental fissure sealants on an individual basis.
-Generally, the teeth that are protected by sealants are the back teeth, especially the molars.
+At Dental On Park we will only make the recommendation for fissure sealants on an individual basis.
+Generally, the teeth that are treated and protected by sealants are the back teeth, the molars.
 They may be also be placed on baby teeth that have just erupted, and the procedure may be repeated over the years to repair any loss of the sealant through natural wear and tear of the teeth.
 The procedure entails us first cleaning your tooth and drying it.
 The surface may be cleaned using a small brush that is inserted in the drill, or we may use an air abrasion technique to clean the bumps and grooves of the teeth.
 Then we apply an etching gel that helps the sealant bond or adhere itself to the surface of the tooth.